openstack/manila/doc/source/devref/driver_requirements.rst

 Manila optional requirements and features since Mitaka
 ======================================================

-Additional to the minimum required features supported by Manila, other optional features can be supported by drivers as they are already supported in Manila and can be accessed through the API.
+Additional to the minimum required features supported by manila, other optional features can be supported by drivers as they are already supported in manila and can be accessed through the API.

 Snapshots
 ---------

 Share Snapshots allow for data respective to a particular point in time to be saved in order to be used later.
-In Manila API, share snapshots taken can only be restored by creating new shares from them, thus the original share remains unaffected.
+In manila API, share snapshots taken can only be restored by creating new shares from them, thus the original share remains unaffected.
 If Snapshots are supported by drivers, they must be crash-consistent.